AllenDowney/ThinkStats2/project3/report3.md

 :-------------------------:|:-------------------------:
 ![](deeplearning2.png)  |  ![](confusion2.png)

-This model has more loss than the previous one, coming to a final loss of 0.42 after running through many iterations of gradient descent.
+This model has a greater loss than the previous one, coming to a final loss of 0.42 after running through many iterations of gradient descent.
 The confusion matrix shows that the model is still very accurate.
 There are mostly correct predictions and only a few incorrect predictions.
 85 percent of this model's predictions are correction, which is slightly better than the previous model.

 One last model to present has two hidden layers.
 The first hidden layer uses a logistic activation function, and the second layer uses a relu activation function.
 A relu activation function causes has all positive values stay the same and sets all negative values to 0.